Chart Color Schemes

 Infrastructure

-Point Lonsdale - Queenscliff has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Point Lonsdale - Queenscliff has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 13 projects likely affecting this region.
-Notable ones include Point Lonsdale Bike Park, Coles Supermarket Point Lonsdale, Point Lonsdale Lighthouse Reserve Restoration and Revitalisation, Queenscliff Feeder Main Replacement and Upgrade.
-The following list details those most relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 13 projects likely impacting the region.
+Notable projects include Coles Supermarket Point Lonsdale, Point Lonsdale Lighthouse Reserve Restoration and Revitalisation (scheduled for completion in late 2022), Queenscliff Feeder Main Replacement and Upgrade (commencing April 2021), and Murray Rd, Queenscliff.
+The following list details projects likely most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.